04.2.2023

 These beds looked like giant hot water bottles and functioned in a similar manner.
 Unfortunately, no one could figure out a way to regulate the temperature of the water, making them commercial failures.
 Only once vinyl was invented in the 1960s did the problem get solved and the waterbed became popular, particularly in the United States.

-Today, we have more variety in terms of materials for our mattresses.
-Timothy Rose and Platt S. Buell patented a bed spring in 1869, even if it didn’t actually catch on until the 1950s.
-Despite this, their work forms the foundation of the modern mattress we now sleep on.
+But mattress technology isn’t just limited to the bed spring.
 In the 1970s, memory foam was developed under a NASA contract.
 We have both organic and synthetic materials that can better regulate temperature.
 We can adjust the firmness of a mattress or provide adjustable bases to provide better back support and alleviate back pain.

 Beds and mattresses have come a long way throughout history.
 No matter the century or culture, mattresses have evolved for the sake of providing mankind a better night’s sleep.
+If you’re looking for the most comfortable modern mattresses on the market, come to one of Gardner Mattress’ showrooms to test out our organic, innerspring, foam, or latex mattresses.

 Showrooms